-Graduate students may request to apply a limited amount of transfer course work towards unit requirements for a master's degree.
-The use of transfer course work on a student's Study Plan is subject to the following provisions:
+Graduate students may request to apply a limited amount of transfer coursework towards unit requirements for a master's degree.
+The use of transfer coursework on a student's Study Plan is subject to the following provisions:

-- 1. Each course being transferred must: - have been taken at an accredited college or university, - b. be acceptable for credit toward a graduate degree at the institution where the course work was taken, - c. have been completed with a grade of "B" (3.0) or better, - d. not have been used in meeting the requirements for another earned degree (either graduate or under graduate), - e. have been completed within the student's five-year time period which is required for completion of the requirements for the master's degree at CSUE. - 2.
-An absolute minimum of 21 semester units toward any master's degree at CSUF must be in residence units.
-For master's degrees requiring more than 42 semester units, a minimum of half of the units used on the student's Study Plan must be in residence units.
-Residence units are granted for courses taken at the university during regular sessions of fall and spring and any special session.
+- 1. Each course being transferred must: - a. have been taken at an accredited college or university, - b. be acceptable for credit toward a graduate degree at the institution where the coursework was taken, - c. have been completed with a grade of "B" (3.0) or better, - d. not have been used in meeting the requirements for another earned degree (either graduate or undergraduate), - e. have been completed within the student's five-year time period which is required for completion of the requirements for the master's degree at CSUF. - 2.
+An absolute minimum of 21 semester units or half the units required by the program, whichever is larger, must be taken in residence at this university.
+Residence units are granted for courses taken at the university during regular sessions of fall and spring and any special session. - 3.
+Use of transfer work on a student's Study Plan is subject to all other policies concerning Study Plan coursework; e.g., 50 percent must be graduate-level work, no correspondence coursework, no credit by examination, no courses with nontraditional grades.

-- 3. Use of transfer work on a student's Study Plan is subject to all other policies concerning Study Plan course work; e.g., 50 percent must be graduate-level work, no correspondence course work, no credit by examination, no courses with nontraditional grades. - 4.
-In all cases, the use of transfer course work on a student's Study Plan is subject to the acceptance and approval of the academic unit's graduate program adviser and the associate vice president, Academic Programs (or designee).
-Course work taken at another institution after admission to CSUF as a graduate student is rarely accepted for credit toward a master's degree and can only be accepted if the student has received prior approval of both the graduate program adviser and the associate vice president, Academic Programs (or designee). - All approved transfer units and grade points will be entered on the CSUF transcript at graduation. - 6.
-A unit of course work taken at a college or university on the quarter system will be considered as equivalent to two-thirds of a unit when such course work is considered acceptable as transfer work.
+- 4. In all cases, the use of transfer coursework on a student's Study Plan is subject to the acceptance and approval of the academic unit's graduate program adviser and the associate vice president, Graduate Programs and Research (or designee).
+Coursework taken at another institution after admission to CSUF as a graduate student is rarely accepted for credit toward a master's degree and can only be accepted if the student has received prior approval of both the graduate program adviser and the associate vice president, Graduate Programs and Research (or designee). - 5.
+All approved transfer units and grade points will be entered on the CSUF transcript at classification or graduation. - 6.
+A unit of coursework taken at a college or university on the quarter system will be considered as equivalent to two-thirds of a unit when such coursework is considered acceptable as transfer work.